MetaLang/d-articles/std variant is everything cool about d.md

 }
 ```

-The fact that someone using `std::visit` has to jump through such ridiculous hoops for something that _should be_ simple is
-just... ridiculous.
+Why is this extra work forced on us by C++, just to make use of `std::visit`?
+Users of `std::visit` are stock between a rock and a hard place: either write some truly stigmata-inducing code to generate a struct with the necessary overloads, or bite the bullet and write a new struct every time you want to use `std::visit`.
+Neither is very appealing, and both are a one-way ticket to Boilerplate Hell.
+The fact that you have to jump through such ridiculous hoops and write some ugly-looking boilerplate for something that _should be_ very simple is just... ridiculous.
 As Mr. Kline astutely puts it:

                         > The rigmarole needed for `std::visit` is entirely insane.

 We can do better in D.